Charlesmurage/Dice/README.md

 There are no known bugs as at now but in case of any you may find please contact me.
 ## Technologies Used
 The languages used used to develop the website are HTML, CSS and JavaScript.
 The technologies used include:
-* Atom - Text editor
+* VS Code - Text editor
 * Bootstrap - content library
 * Git - version control environment
 * JQuery - content library